 Adiba Maduegbuna @AdibaMaduegbuna

-As an Android developer, Maduegbuna has years of experience in building real time android apps and proof of concepts.
+As a Senior Android Engineer, Maduegbuna has years of experience in building real time android apps and proof of concepts.

 Maduegbuna is also a community leader at the Anita Borg Institute for women in technology.
 She has also participated in women in tech events to boost diversity in the industry.

-Patrice John-Baptiste is a senior account manager at Thwaites Communications.
+Patrice John-Baptiste is a storyteller at FIRST Tech Challenge UK.

 As an advocate for diversity in tech, John-Baptiste has voiced her opinion on the lack of ethnic minorities at women in tech events, especially those dedicated to diversity.